sastels/python_talk/README.md

 # Setup

-This project requires Python 3.6 or higher.
+This project requires Python 3.6 or higher, as well as `pipenv`.

 Create (free) accounts on:
 - GitHub